Hadibuttt/Kaygo-Live-Stream/README.md

 # Kaygo-Live-Stream
-Video chat website enabling users to communicate with people around the globe face-to-face or by texts.
+Video chat website enabling users to communicate with people around the globe face-to-face or by texts in random chat rooms fully secured!

 Make sure you do database connectivity changes in the (Php and Database Connection.php) file according to your settings.